 What does it mean that you are a co-op?

 A cooperative means that the school is completely administered, maintained and funded by the parents of the enrolled children.
-Parents work as aides in the classroom, help maintain the facility, raise money and serve on committees.
+Parents help maintain the facility, raise money and serve on committees.

 What does classroom participation consist of?